 Usually your PDF software will contain multiple options when to help cut down on file size.
 There may even be an optimize PDF tool that can assist with much of this for you, in addition to automatically choosing the best format for size.

 Another important factor for mobile PDF friendliness will be its format.

 Depending on the device size and the app used to read your PDF file, recipients may have trouble viewing the file properly.
 It's recommend to keep most text and elements aligned left, and using a font that's large enough to be viewed on mobile devices with ease.
 Multiple subheadings and strategic use of bold text will help too.

 If you've already optimized your PDF file for mobile, chances are you won't need to do much to optimize for email.
 As we mentioned earlier, you’ll want to keep files to a size of 7 Mbps or lower to make delivery across the most common email clients possible.

-Ensure that your PDF is compatible with a PDF viewer as this will minimize any formatting and compatibility issues your recipient may have.
+Ensuring that your PDF is compatible with a PDF viewer will also minimize any formatting and compatibility issues your recipient may have.

 Optimizing PDF for the web is where things can get tricky.
 You'll want to start by applying all the measures found in the mobile optimization section above.
 However, there are a couple of additional things you'll want to consider such as SEO and linearizing (also known as fast web view).

 If you're not familiar with linearizing, it's simply setting up a PDF so that it loads incrementally instead of all at once.
 This allows the PDF to load one page or even part of a page at a time, letting the reader begin reading while the rest of the PDF loads.